codeabuu/binary_trees/README.md

 * What is the difference between a binary tree and a Binary Search Tree
 * What is the possible gain in terms of time complexity compared to linked lists
 * What are the depth, the height, the size of a binary tree
+* What are the different traversal methods to go through a binary tree
+* What is a complete, a full, a perfect, a balanced binary tree

 ## Technologies
 * C files are compiled using `gcc 4.8.4`